15 Best Whiteboard Explainer Videos & Animation Examples (2025)

 With corporate whiteboard animation videos like this, employees have a common resource to refer to whenever they are confused about the production process.

-These animated whiteboard videos are used once a customer has been onboarded.
-They educate your customers on how to effectively use your product or service.
+Once a customer has been onboarded, these animated whiteboard videos educate them on how to use your product or service effectively.

-For example, check out how the above-linked video from the Transportation Authority of Marin (TAM) uses a whiteboard animation style combined with 2D animation to explain their Alt Fuel Incentives program.
+For example, check out how the above-linked video from the Transportation Authority of Marin (TAM) uses a whiteboard animation style combined with 2D animation to explain its Alt-Fuel Incentives program.

 It highlights how the program has helped public fleet managers and agencies transition from combustion engine vehicles to electric vehicles.